m-reza-rahman/jakartaee-kubernetes/devops/README.md

 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
 Select the namespace to be default.
 Select the cluster to be jakartaee-cafe-cluster-`<your suffix>`.
 Specify the connection name to be jakartaee-cafe-cluster.
 Click save.

 ## Create and Run the Pipeline
 * Select pipelines.
-Click new -> new build pipeline.
+Click create pipeline.
 Select GitHub as source control.
 Select jakartaee-kubernetes from your own repository.
 Select existing Azure Pipelines YAML file.
 Select /devops/jakartaee-cafe/azure-pipelines.yml as the path.

 * In the YAML file, replace occurrences of `rezarahman` with `<Your Docker Hub ID>`.
 When done, hit save and hit run.
 * When the job finishes running, the application will be deployed to Kubernetes.